YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Warning: This indicates that YottaDB could not locate the source line associated with the error.

-Action: Find out if source code is available to you, if not this message is expected.
+Action: Find out if source code is available to you - if not, this message is expected.
 Otherwise, check ZROUTINES and file permissions.

 -------------------
 SRCNAM